Deterrence theory

-Deterrence theory refers to the scholarship and practice of how threats or limited force by one party can convince another party to refrain from initiating some other course of action.
-The topic gained increased prominence as a military strategy during the Cold War with regard to the use of nuclear weapons and is related to but distinct from the concept of mutual assured destruction, according to which a full-scale nuclear attack on a power with second-strike capability would devastate both parties.
+Deterrence theory refers to the scholarship and practice of how threats of using force by one party can convince another party to refrain from initiating some other course of action.
+The topic gained increased prominence as a military strategy during the Cold War with regard to the use of nuclear weapons and their internationalization through policies like nuclear sharing and nuclear umbrellas.
+It is related to but distinct from the concept of mutual assured destruction, according to which a full-scale nuclear attack on a power with second-strike capability would devastate both parties.
+The internationalization of deterrence—extending military capabilities to allies—has since become a key strategy for states seeking to project power while mitigating direct conflict, as seen in Cold War missile deployments (e.g., Soviet missiles in Cuba) and contemporary proxy networks.
 The central problem of deterrence revolves around how to credibly threaten military action or nuclear punishment on the adversary despite its costs to the deterrer.
+Deterrence in an international relations context is the application of deterrence theory to avoid conflict.

 Deterrence is widely defined as any use of threats (implicit or explicit) or limited force intended to dissuade an actor from taking an action (i.e. maintain the status quo).
 Deterrence is unlike compellence, which is the attempt to get an actor (such as a state) to take an action (i.e. alter the status quo).
 Both are forms of coercion.
 Compellence has been characterized as harder to successfully implement than deterrence.
 Deterrence also tends to be distinguished from defense or the use of full force in wartime.

 Deterrence is most likely to be successful when a prospective attacker believes that the probability of success is low and the costs of attack are high.
-The central problem of deterrence is to credibly communicate threats.
+Central problems of deterrence include the credible communication of threats and assurance.
 Deterrence does not necessarily require military superiority.